jjchiw/BiggyMobile/readme.md

 - Xamarin
 - Biggy

-Its not PCL yet, but it works....
+# Biggy as PCL for Xamarin.Android

 # Biggy: A Very Fast Document/Relational Query Tool with Full LINQ Compliance